RocketSmash9000/IATL/README.md

-# IATL
+# I Am The Level
-Here you will find every beta I made so far.
+Here you will find every beta version I made so far.

 You can include my game wherever you want, but you must give credit

-I will (eventually) get my game into Steam if it has enough support here.
+I will (eventually (or not)) get my game into Steam if it gets enough support.

 ## Important
-This project repo has been discontinued as v1.0.0 has been released.
-Feel free to download and play older versions.
+Feel free to download and play the game from here but bear in mind that this project repo only contains versions that may have unpatched bugs, bad/unstable performance and/or unfinished features.

 ## Controls
 - Use WASD to move
 - Use Q/E to rotate
 - Use Numpad Enter to get to the credits
-- Controller is also supported since v0.1.2-beta
+- Controller support since v0.1.2-beta

 ## System requirements
-- Any Windows/Linux/MacOS versión (haven’t tested versions below XP).
+- Any Windows/Linux/MacOS version (haven’t tested versions below XP).
 - At least 1GB of RAM for it to run smoothly.
 - A PC.
 - A player.
 - GEFORCE/NVIDIA GTX/RTX 650 (can be lower.
 Use carefully as it might cause an fps drop).
-- A keyboard and a mouse (or a controller).
+- A keyboard and a mouse (or a controller for v0.1.2 or higher).

-Use of headsets is recommended.
+Use of headsets is recommended but not necessary.

 ## Other stuff

-### All versions are now listed and organized in a new release (I call it the masterpost).
-Yoy can find all of them in there without having to scroll down to find it
+### All versions are now listed and organized in the newest release.
+You can find all of them in there without having to scroll down to find it

 ### Go to the wiki tab for more info about the game (or click [here](https://github.com/RocketSmash9000/IATL/wiki))